BrandonWoodward/MVVMToolkitExtensions/README.md

 </div>

 <h4 align="center">
-🧰 A simple set of WPF MVVM utilities for use with <a href="https://learn.microsoft.com/en-gb/dotnet/communitytoolkit/mvvm/" target="_blank">CommunityToolkit.MVVM</a> and <a href="https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection" target="_blank">Microsoft.Extensions.DependencyInjection.</a>
+🧰 A simple set of WPF MVVM utilities, inspired by Prism, for use with <a href="https://learn.microsoft.com/en-gb/dotnet/communitytoolkit/mvvm/" target="_blank">CommunityToolkit.MVVM</a> and <a href="https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection" target="_blank">Microsoft.Extensions.DependencyInjection.</a>
 </h4>

 <br>